 Approximately 1 hours cruise from Horning towards Wroxham is Salhouse Broad.

-You also can moor up on the central island and purchase a ice cream from the ice cream boat or moor on the staithe at Hoveton Great Broad and follow the nature trail.
+You also can moor up on the central island and purchase a ice cream from the ice cream boat or moor on the staithe at Hoveton Great Broad and follow the nature trail (dogs not permitted).